 Comic books bring dreams to life, and during the mid-20th century, the biggest dreams were found not within the colorful panels but rather in the advertisements crammed in the back pages.
 These ads dreamed of a world where glasses could see through clothes, a nuclear submarine was ready for you to command, Karate could be mastered through the mail, and, if you believed one prominent ad in the 1970s, you could own a real Texas ranch.

-warranty deed for the ranch, complete with a detailed description of your ranch’s location and an official stamp from a notary public in the County of Potter, Texas.
+For the low price of $2, including postage, you could own a piece of the American dream, albeit a very small piece - one inch square to be exact.
+Those daring enough to chance it as a Texas landman received a warranty deed for the ranch, complete with a detailed description of your ranch’s location and an official stamp from a notary public in the County of Potter, Texas.
 The deed, which doubled as a wall poster, made it known that, in exchange for $1, STAR-LAN ENTERPRISES, INC. forever quit claim unto the land and assigned its right and title to the lucky deed holder.
 The signature from STAR-LAN President, O.J.
 Keith, made it official.

 Fifty years since the Texas ranch ad first appeared, tracking down the land and its enigmatic seller reveals a web of shuttered corporate entities, would-be country music stars, copyright infringement, Nashville industry politics, and Texas-sized dreams too big to come true.